burnedikt/gulp-scripts-index/README.md

 ```

 In the example above, if `IE` is set to true, the plugin will also pipe the `ie-specific.js` in addition to the `main.js`.

+- `searchPaths` {Array} - Defaults to `[]`. this option can be used to specify additional locations in which to look for the script files referenced in index.html.
+That way, even files that are not stored at the actually specified location can be found and processed.
+The specified searchpaths are to be defined as relative to the process's cwd.

 ## License